 Cleans out scar tissue

 As we mentioned above, A.R.T. breaks down scar tissue.
-This is tissue that our body sends to an affected area as part of its repair system.
+This is the tissue that our body sends to an affected area as part of its repair system.
 And over time, this scar tissue can build up and cause pain or discomfort (often the reason you seek treatment in the first place).
 But by targeting our body’s muscles, A.R.T. can break down this tissue and essentially clean our muscles— eliminating the pain or discomfort.

 Benefits range of movement

 As we mentioned above, A.R.T. focuses on softening and stretching out specific muscles to treat various conditions.
 And while this not only provides effective relief from pain or discomfort, it also helps improve a patient's range of motion.
-This is especially beneficial for patients recovering from a surgery or some other condition where they may not be able to move a specific part of their body for an extended time.
+This is especially beneficial for patients recovering from surgery or some other condition where they may not be able to move a specific part of their body for an extended time.